< Back to Hiring Blog

 While the goal is similar – hire amazing people – recruiting and talent acquisition differ tremendously in approach.
 In fact, they’re essentially polar opposites.

+The main difference between recruiting and talent acquisition is short-term vs. long-term planning.
 From our glossary of HR software terms: “Recruitment is the process of finding and screening qualified candidates for a specific position and offering the position to the best candidate.”
+By contrast, talent acquisition is larger than any one position or moment in time.
+Whereas recruitment tends to be reactive, talent acquisition sources candidates proactively.

 The difference between talent acquisition and recruiting can be explained by how people plan for vacation.